leonorllansol/SSS-python/README.md

 You should have a different folder per language for both the database file (```db.db4o```) and the index files.
 This folder should be named according to the language selected in the ```config.xml``` file (```english``` or ```portuguese```).

 ## Notes on adding a new similarity measure
+- add it to config.xml in the form: `<similarityMeasure name="Jaccard" weight="50"/>`
+- add class representing the new similarity measure to `SSS/similarity/SimilarityMeasure.py`
+- add *if statement* regarding the creation of new similarity measure to `SSS/similarity/SimilarityMeasureFactory.py`

 ## Notes on adding a new criterion to select best answer (evaluator)
+- add it to config.xml in the form: `<criterion name="AnswerFrequency" weight="50"/>`
+- add class representing the new criterion to `SSS/dialog/evaluators/QaScorer.py`
+- add *if statement* regarding the creation of new similarity measure to `SSS/dialog/evaluators/QaScorerFactory.py`

 ## config.xml
 In this file, several settings should be configured before running SSS: